Indonesia–Malaysia border: Tanjung Berakit maritime officers arrest

 On 13 August 2010, three Indonesian maritime officers were arrested and detained by the Malaysian Maritime Enforcement Agency in what Indonesia claimed were Indonesian territorial waters off Tanjung Berakit in the Indonesian island of Bintan while Malaysia claimed that based on GPS reading, they were waters of Kota Tinggi in Johor.
 The three were part of a team of five officers whose vessel (with non-functioning GPS) confronted five Malaysian fishing boats fishing in the area.
 The three boarded one of the Malaysian fishing boats and were then arrested by the Malaysian authorities.
 Their two colleagues boarded another fishing vessel and arrested seven fishermen and detained them.
 It was reported that the Malaysian authorities fired some warning shots during the incident.
 All detainees were released by 17 August 2010 but the incident unleashed a wave of anti-Malaysia sentiments in Indonesia.

 Both Indonesia and Malaysia agreed that the maritime border between the two countries in the area has not been determined.
 Indonesia claimed that it was ready to begin negotiations to determine the border but said that the Malaysians, which relies on its 1979 territorial waters and continental shelf limit map as the basis for its claim in the area, were not ready as they wanted to settle its maritime border with Singapore adjacent to the area first following the International Court of Justice's award of the sovereignty of Pedra Branca to Singapore.

 Indonesian authorities intrusion on Sabah

-On 13 March 2015, around 17 Indonesians, comprising 10 policemen, four soldiers and three civilians was caught in Malaysia with 12 firearms (eight pistols and four .38 Smith & Wesson revolvers with bullets) was seized from them after they were intruding past and attacked a Malaysian police station on Sebatik Island, Sabah to get a suspected killer whom they alleged have hiding in the police station on the Malaysian side of Sebatik Island.
+On 13 March 2015, around 17 Indonesians, comprising 10 policemen, four soldiers and three civilians were caught in Malaysia with 12 firearms (eight pistols and four .38 Smith & Wesson revolvers with bullets) was seized from them after they were intruding past and attacked a Malaysian police station on Sebatik Island, Sabah to get a suspected killer whom they alleged have hiding in the police station on the Malaysian side of Sebatik Island.
 Initial investigation found all of the Indonesians were found to be acting on their own without instructions from their authorities.
 The group had crossed the Malaysian border using motorcycles and speedboats.
 Of which seven of them arrived in a speedboat while the rest were on motorcycles.
 The suspect who was apparently wanted by Indonesian police was then arrested by the Malaysian police.